 Take a short cut

-Just scroll to the top and enter your postcode and answer a few questions about your land clearing job.
+Just scroll to the top and enter your zip code and answer a few questions about your land clearing job.

-Your details will be forwarded onto the current top-voted local services who will then contact you with a price.
+Your details will be forwarded to the current top-voted local services who will then contact you with a price.

 In a lot of cases, they will need to swing by and have a quick look at the land being cleared so they can give you an accurate estimate.